TangWeb/slidizle/README.md

 ## Install

-You can download or close the repo, or just use bower like this
+You can download or clone the repo, or just use bower like this

 ```text
 bower install jquery.slidizle